wfleming/WFInstagramAPI/README.markdown

 ## Further Details

 The example project attempts to demonstrate usage of most aspects of the API, and is useful as a reference.
+Note that the example project has its own `README`, which you should read, as it requires some of its own setup to use.

 The project's header files, particularly under the **Models** group, are the best reference to available methods and to understand how to interact with available data.

 ## Extension Points